arrowtype/recursive-code-config/README.md

 python3 scripts/instantiate-code-fonts.py
 ```

-It will build & output fonts to a folder like `RecMono-Custom` (this is affected by whatever custom name you give fonts in config.yaml).
+It will build & output fonts to a folder like `RecCode-Custom` (this is affected by whatever custom name you give fonts in config.yaml).

 #### 3. Install the fonts and activate the ligatures!